 City of Stories celebrates London's writers, readers and libraries.

-City of Stories is an Association of London’s Chief Librarian’s project run in partnership with Spread the Word.
+City of Stories is a London Libraries project run in partnership with Spread the Word.

-Taking place over two years (2017 and 2018), it aims to position libraries as the place to discover and create stories by:
+Originally, the project took place over two years (2017 and 2018), it positioned libraries as the place to discover and create stories by:

 * Celebrating and promoting short stories to readers across London libraries;